Skip to main content

 Key estate operators and megasites

-Recent install — 2.1 MW install on West Midlands JLR Tier-1 supplier
+Modelled scenario — 2.1 MW system for a West Midlands JLR Tier-1 supplier

 A West Midlands Tier-1 automotive supplier serving Jaguar Land Rover, Bentley, and Aston Martin.
 220,000 sqft manufacturing warehouse with injection moulding and assembly.
 Energy spend £1.2m/year.
 Owner-occupier.